 So if you want to see this week’s biggest loser, look for the guy who threw half of his uniform in the stands after Sunday’s 19-16 overtime loss to the Redskins.

 I'm not here to defend Young's actions.
-There's a unwritten code of player-coach behavior, and as bogus as a coach's decision may be, you can't openly defy the coach without damaging yourself and likely the team.
+There's an unwritten code of player-coach behavior, and as bogus as a coach's decision may be, you can't openly defy the coach without damaging yourself and, likely, the team.
 My focus is on the free pass that Jeff Fisher has received, not just in the recent episode but over the last couple of years.
-In reading King, Robinson, or others, one would get the impression that VY has done ok, but not much better than Kerry Collins.
-A quick glance at facts shows how silly this is.
+In reading King, Robinson, or others, one would get the impression that VY has done ok but not much better than Kerry Collins.
+A glance at facts shows how silly this is.

-Part of the backstory here, ignored by mainstream media, is Fisher's organizational power play and strange fascination with Kerry Collins (see Titanic Moves).
+Part of the backstory here, ignored by mainstream media, is Fisher's organizational power play and a strange fascination with Kerry Collins (see Titanic Moves).
 In 2006, Fisher and GM Floyd Reese feuded over the acquisition of Kerry Collins, a move Reese saw as unnecessary given veteran Billy Volek.
-Immediately, on Collins' arrival, Fisher demoted Volek to 3rd string.
-The team traded Volek to San Diego with Volek getting a couple of shots in at Fisher's supposed integrity with players on his way out to which Fisher responded angrily.
-Before the start of the next season, Reese was on his way out also (the Collins/Volek situation coming on the heels of differences over Pacman Jones -- supposedly Fisher's guy too).
+Immediately on Collins' arrival, Fisher demoted Volek to 3rd string.
+The team traded Volek to San Diego, with Volek getting a couple of shots in at Fisher's supposed integrity with players on his way out, to which Fisher responded angrily.
+Reese was on his way out before the start of the next season (the Collins/Volek situation coming on the heels of differences over Pacman Jones -- supposedly Fisher's guy too).
 At the time, much of this had to be pieced together, but Volek and, later, Reese's wife blew the lid off in a radio interview in Nashville in 2009.

 A couple of observations.
-First, my main interest in this piece is lack of scrutiny on Fisher when compared with the trashing of Mike Shanahan over his pulling of Donovan McNabb a few weeks back.
-Shanahan's move was silly as were his varied attempts at justification.
-Yes, McNabb has played poorly but that's the horse you chose to ride and the backup is Rex Grossman.
-Fisher's treatment of a young and vastly improving QB, who is clearly their best option now and could be for the long haul, is just as silly; yet, only Deion Sanders seems to ever raise that part of the story.
+First, my main interest in this piece is the lack of scrutiny on Fisher compared with Mike Shanahan's trashing over his pulling of Donovan McNabb a few weeks back.
+Shanahan's move was silly, as were his varied attempts at justification.
+Yes, McNabb has misplayed, but that's the horse you chose to ride, and the backup is Rex Grossman.
+Fisher's treatment of a young and vastly improving QB, who is their best option now and could be for the long haul, is just as silly; yet, only Deion Sanders seems ever to raise that part.

-Why the huge gulf in treatment of the two coaches.
+Why the vast gulf in treatment of the two coaches.
 It's not coaching accomplishments.
-Shanahan wears two Super Bowl rings, holds a 59% winning percentage, and a 61% playoff winning percentage.
+Shanahan wears two Super Bowl rings and holds a 59% winning percentage and a 61% playoff winning percentage.
 Fisher has a 55% winning percentage, 45% playoff percentage, no Super Bowl victories, and only two trips to the AFC Championship game.
-Readers can help me out on this, but I can't think of any coach in the Super Bowl era who has stayed with the same team 17 years without winning a Super Bowl.
+Readers can help me out on this, but I can't think of any coach in the Super Bowl era who has stayed with the same team for 17 years without winning a Super Bowl.